HarommelRabbid/RabbidMultiToolVita/README.md

 # Rabbid MultiTool
-A powerful toolbox for the PS Vita.
+A powerful toolbox for the PS Vita which combines multiple homebrew utilities into one.
 It only does everything!

 <img src="Screenshots/IMG_3042.png">